Home

 Not Fully Understanding What Your Policy Excludes

-Insurance policies are dense legal documents, and most business owners sign them without understanding the exclusions.
+Insurance policies are dense legal documents, and most business owners sign them without reading the exclusions.
 This is where claims get denied.
 The fine print defines exactly which scenarios your insurer won't pay for — and those exclusions are often precisely the scenarios small businesses face.

 How to avoid it